What We Do

 Water is Life Exhibit

-“Water is Life: Clean Water and Its Impact on the Lives of Women and Girls around the World” is on exhibit at the United Nations in Geneva March 21 – 31, 2016 to commemorate UN World Water Day.
+“Water is Life: Clean Water and Its Impact on the Lives of Women and Girls around the World” was on exhibit at the United Nations in Geneva March 21 – April 11, 2016 to commemorate UN World Water Day.
 This challenge is in partnership with the U.S. Mission to the U.N. in Geneva and American Exchange Rome.
-The exhibit will then travel to Rome in October and open in the United States at the New England Quilt Museum in Lowell, Massachusetts from February to April 2017.
+The exhibit will now travel to Rome in October and open in the United States at the New England Quilt Museum in Lowell, Massachusetts from February to April 2017.
 More information on the artists and the exhibition schedule can be found here.

 If you or your guild are looking for a project to help make the world a better place, Quilt for Change keeps a list of national and international charity quilt projects.
 If you would like to suggest a project or organization for inclusion in our list, please email us at firstname.lastname@example.org.